NS Line: Funding and construction

-Opening and later extensions
+Opening and extension to South Waterfront

 The first 2.4 mi of the Central City Streetcar, later renamed to "Portland Streetcar", opened on July 20, 2001, from Northwest 23rd Avenue to PSU.
 The line was notably the first "second-generation streetcar" system in the United States and Portland's first new streetcar service in fifty years.
 Opening day celebrations were held at various points along the line, and free rides were offered for three days.
 Four streetcars initially operated on weekdays, while three streetcars and one vintage trolley ran on weekends.
 The Portland Streetcar had recorded 6,000 to 8,000 daily riders by September 2001, exceeding 1996 projections of between 2,700 and 4,700 riders per day.